reactjs/react.dev/beta/src/content/learn/preserving-and-resetting-state.md

 You might expect the state to reset when you tick checkbox, but it doesn't!
 This is because **both of these `<Counter />` tags are rendered at the same position.** React doesn't know where you place the conditions in your function.
 All it "sees" is the tree you return.
 In both cases, the `App` component returns a `<div>` with `<Counter />` as a first child.
 This is why React considers them as _the same_ `<Counter />`.

-You can think of them as having the same "address": the first child of the first child (`div`) of the root (`App`).
-This is how React matches them up between the previous and next renders, regardless of how you structure your logic.
+And this is how React matches them up between the previous and next renders, regardless of how you structure your logic.

 </Gotcha>